 Lanchester Diploma: Britain’s first complete fleet diploma

-Visit the Museum of Archaeology Durham University to view a new and important addition to the display.
+Join the Museum of Archaeology Durham University for this year’s Festival of Archaeology as we celebrate a new and important addition to the display.

 Found in 2016 by metal detectorist Mark Houston near Lanchester, Co.
 Durham, this is the first complete Fleet Diploma to be discovered in the country and reveals the identity of one of Britain’s first named sailors.
 The diploma is made of a copper alloy and is now broken into 8 fragments, although it would have originally consisted of 2 rectangular bronze plates which were attached together with metal wires.